Running Power Options

 - Compatible with a wide range of watches

-- Requires a short pairing process at the beginning of each run
+- Requires pairing at the beginning of each run, but it's automatic and quick

 The data collected by the footpods is compared to the community as a whole, so you can judge how your efficiency, footstrikes, and pronation compare to the average range of every RunScribe user.
 There are dedicated Connect IQ apps available for RunScribe on Garmin, and it's compatible with Suunto Ambit and Spartan watches as well.
 Unfortunately, a big downside with RunScribe is the price.
-In the recent past the dual footpod system was priced at $250 USD, but the company decided to focus on B2B markets, and part of their strategy change was to raise the price to $399 USD.
+The dual footpod system was originally priced at $250 USD, but the company decided to focus on B2B markets, and part of this change was to raise the price to $399 USD.

 - Provides detailed information about your running mechanics